ceph/ceph/doc/rados/troubleshooting/troubleshooting-mon.rst

   auth add`` command are recovered from the OSD's copy, and the ``client.admin`` keyring is imported using ``ceph-monstore-tool``.
-However, the MDS keyrings and all other keyrings will be missing in the recovered monitor store.
-You might need to manually re-add them.
+However, the MDS keyrings and all other keyrings will be missing in the recovered Monitor store.
+It might be necessary to manually re-add them.

 - **Creating pools**: If any RADOS pools were in the process of being created, that state is lost.
 The recovery tool operates on the assumption that all pools have already been created.
-If there are PGs that are stuck in the 'unknown' state after the recovery for a partially created pool, you can force creation of the *empty* PG by running the ``ceph osd force-create-pg`` command.
-Note that this will create an *empty* PG, so take this action only if you know the pool is empty.
+If there are PGs that are stuck in the ``unknown`` state after the recovery for a partially created pool, you can force creation of the *empty* PG by running the ``ceph osd force-create-pg`` command.
+This creates an *empty* PG, so take this action only if you are certain that the pool is empty.

 - **MDS Maps**: The MDS maps are lost.